constraintAutomaton/rule-based-approach-for-source-selection-in-LTQP/content/abstract.md

 Given the promising result of initial approach,
-In the future, we aim to support more complex filter expressions, extend the evaluation to include additional datasets and comparer our results with other SPARQL interfaces.
+In the future, we aim to support more complex filter expressions, extend the evaluation to include additional datasets and compare our results with other SPARQL interfaces.
 <!-- Not sure you need this below?   -->
 <p>
     <b><i>Poster paper</i></b>